Dimezis/BlurView/README.md

 ## Why blurring on the main thread?
 Because blurring on other threads would introduce 1-2 frames of latency.

-## Comparing to other blurring libs
+## Compared to other blurring libs
 - The main advantage of BlurView over almost any other library is that it doesn't trigger redundant redraw.
 - The BlurView never invalidates itself or other Views in the hierarchy and updates only when needed relying on just a Bitmap mutation, which is recorded on a hardware-accelerated canvas.
 - It supports multiple BlurViews on the screen without triggering a draw loop.